How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 Run the Game (Game Time)

-15–25 minutesPace is everything.
-Read the question, give 15 seconds, collect answers, reveal the answer immediately.
-Don't wait for every team to finish — the time pressure is part of the fun.
-Between rounds, give a 60-second break for teams to strategize and trash-talk.
-Save the teammate round for last — it always gets the biggest reactions and you want to end on a peak.
+15–25 minutesRead the question, give 15 seconds, reveal immediately — don't wait for stragglers.
+The time pressure is part of the fun.
+Give a 60-second break between rounds for trash-talk and regrouping.
+Always save the teammate round for last; it gets the biggest reactions.

 When revealing answers, add a one-liner of context: 'The answer is 1997 — that's the year our CEO was still in high school.'
 Context turns a fact into a story.